BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 ## Power Automate Workflow and Copilot Studio Integration

 The project includes a Power Platform custom connector and Copilot Studio technical support-agent integration connected to the Dockerized FastAPI backend.
-The backend also accepts a POWER_AUTOMATE_URL secret, so a Power Automate webhook can be configured safely through Google Secret Manager.
+The backend also accepts a `POWER_AUTOMATE_URL` secret.
+In Google Cloud Run this can be configured through Google Secret Manager, while in Azure Container Apps it is configured as a Container Apps secret.
+The real webhook URL is not committed to GitHub.
 The Copilot Studio agent is also connected to a SharePoint knowledge source containing PDF versions of the project support and governance documents.
 This gives the agent a maintained document source for technical support answers while keeping the medical safety boundary explicit.

 The automation layer is presented as practical AI workflow automation around the backend.
 It does not automate medical diagnosis, treatment advice, or clinical decision-making.